As digital marketers, SEOs and SEM specialists, we spend so much of our time focusing on getting more visitors to our client’s websites.

-However, what if we focussed not just on getting more visitors to our website but keeping them there once they get there and getting them to come back time after time.
+However, what if we focus not just on getting more visitors to our website but on keeping them there once they get there and getting them to come back time after time?
 Now that’s where the money really lies.

 The problem with this approach?
 A lot of people weren’t sticking around.
 Brand recall was getting lower and lower due to the amount of content noise out there.
 Brand awareness suffered as people simply couldn’t remember the brands in the long term.

 Whilst grabbing attention is great, holding attention is so much more important in this day and age of content clutter.

 So how do you not only make yourself heard but engender a feeling of loyalty that keeps people on your website for longer and gets them coming back time and time again?